infracost/docs/docs/features/terragrunt.md

 title: Terragrunt
 ---

-As of Infracost CLI v0.9.7, Terragrunt projects are automatically detected when passed in via the `--path` flag:
+Terragrunt projects are automatically detected when passed in via the `--path` flag:

 ```shell
 # Show breakdown of costs